pellsson/pellsson.github.io/README.md

 Locally, retrieving the seed can be done by looking at the internal memory of NetHack, but to do it on a public server where the game instance is on a different computer, you need a different approach.

 The easiest way to find which of the 2^32 different starting values that NAO assigned to you, is to simply restart start the game locally on an identical system until you see the same game.
-Finding it within a reasonable time frame would require significantly more luck than SWAGGINZZZ had in his run though 🙂
+Finding it within a reasonable time frame would require significantly more luck than SWAGGINZZZ had in her run though 🙂

 # Comparing games